 Family cruises from the NYC area

-A five-night Bermuda cruise leaving from Cape Liberty, NJ might be just the thing for a relaxing family vacation.
-The amenity-packed adventure offers free poolside movie screenings, RipCord by iFLY (a skydiving simulator), a zip line, a FlowRider (a 40-foot surf simulator for wakeboarding), ice skating, minigolf and rock climbing, just to name a few activities.
-Kids can also try out the Seaplex, allegedly the largest indoor activity center at sea.
-It houses bumper cars, a circus school, roller skating and basketball for your energetic kiddos!
-As parents, your favorite part will probably be the adults-only solarium, a glass canopied adults-only pool area.
-Four-night cruise to Bermuda from Cape Liberty, NJ starts at $387 per person (866-662-7625, royalcaribbean.com).
+If you're wondering what to do this vacation season, a Royal Caribbean cruise just might be the answer.
+The amenity-packed adventure offers free poolside movie screenings, RipCord by iFLY (a skydiving simulator), a zip-line, mini golf and rock climbing, just to name a few activities.
+Kids can also try out the Seaplex, supposedly the largest indoor activity center at sea.
+It houses bumper cars, a circus school and so many other activities your energetic kiddos will adore!
+Parents' favorite part will probably be the adults-only solarium, a glass canopied pool area.
+These family cruises depart from New Jersey and head to locations such as Bermuda or the Bahamas.
+(866-662-7625, royalcaribbean.com).

 Thanks to the Club Hal youth programs, your youngest cruise-goers will find something to their liking, whether that includes storytimes, ice cream eating contests that are perfect for summer vacation or even the BBC Earth Experience that is sure to be kiddos' new favorite exhibit on water.
 Each activities are split up according to age, so those 3–17 will make the most out of the amenities available.
 Thinking of taking the family to Canada or New England?
 Now's your chance thanks to family cruises on Holland America.
 (877-932-4259, hollandamerica.com)